Daniel Vallverdú: Coaching career

+In December 2022 Vallverdu agreed to start coaching Grigor Dimitrov again.
+By April 2024, Dimitrov joined again the top 10 and finished the year at world No. 10.

 Coaching history

 Andy Murray

-Vallverdú met Andy Murray in the Sánchez-Casal Barcelona Tennis Academy when he was 15, where they were both training to become professional tennis players.
-The two quickly became best friends.
+Vallverdú met British tennis player Andy Murray in the Sánchez-Casal Barcelona Tennis Academy when he was 15, where they were both training to become professional tennis players.
+The two became close friends.

-In June 2008, he became British tennis player Andy Murray's doubles partner for the 2008 Queen's Club Championships in London.
+In June 2008, Vallverdú became Murray's doubles partner for the 2008 Queen's Club Championships in London.

 Vallverdú started working with Murray following his split with Miles Maclagan in 2010 and became Murray's de facto coach after he parted company with Alex Corretja in March.
 He coached Murray, organised practice sessions and served as liaison with Darren Cahill and Sven Groeneveld.
 "Quiet and unassuming, Vallverdú scouts opponents and helps devise tactical plans.
 Despite his relative youth, he is known for his professionalism and in-depth knowledge of the game."

 Vallverdú was also selected to be the head coach of the British men's tennis team for the London Olympics 2012, in which Murray won the Gold medal.

-With Andy Murray, Vallverdú worked actively alongside Ivan Lendl, who joined Murray's team in 2012.
+With Andy Murray, Vallverdú worked alongside Ivan Lendl, who joined Murray's team in 2012.

-Other memorable highlights of his coaching work with Murray and Lendl included when Murray won two Grand Slam titles, Wimbledon 2013 and the US Open in 2012.
+Other memorable highlights of his coaching work with Murray and Lendl included when Murray won two Grand Slam titles, the US Open in 2012 and Wimbledon 2013.
 Following a mutual split with Murray in November 2014, Vallverdú took on the head coaching job for Tomáš Berdych.

 Tomáš Berdych

 Vallverdu started working with Tomáš Berdych following the mutual split from Andy Murray in November 2014.

-At the time Tomáš Berdych was ranked World no. 7.
+At the time Tomáš Berdych was ranked World No. 7.
 It was an immediate success as Tomáš Berdych reached his second Australian Open semifinal after beating Rafael Nadal, but then losing to Andy Murray in a tense match 6-7 (6-8) 6-0 6-3 7–5.

-Under Vallverdú's guidance in May 2015, at the age of 29, Berdych reached his highest career singles ranking of No. 4 in the ATP rankings and entered the Roland Garros grand slam event as the number 4 seed.
+Under Vallverdú's guidance in May 2015, at the age of 29, Berdych reached his highest career singles ranking of No. 4 in the ATP rankings and entered Roland Garros as the fourth seed.
 On 16 May 2016, Berdych and Vallverdú parted their ways.